HarrySadleir/git-story/README.md

-# GitHub Repositories: One commit at a time
+# GitStory Repositories: One commit at a time